 - Nutritious ingredients

 Here are the best bets to help you stick with your plan, hit your goals and still get everyone in your household fed.

 1. Best for Foodies and WW Followers: Blue Apron

-The OG meal kit, Blue Apron burst onto the scene in 2012 and started a trend.
+The original meal kit, Blue Apron burst onto the scene in 2012 and started a trend.
 What still tends to set Blue Apron apart is its innovative meal options.
 From Pork Lo Mein to Caribbean Spiced Chicken Thighs, the seasonal-based menu is diverse to say the least.

 To maximize the health benefits of any meal kit, Cassetty recommends keeping an eye on the portion sizes.
 "Since starchy carbs are often a less-expensive component of a meal kit, you might find the portion exceeds your needs," she says.

 Buy it: Blue Apron; Price: Starts at $11.99 per serving (plus $9.99 shipping)